 Use something to put the trivet back in the Instant Pot about three to four inches from the bottom; several balls of foil work well.
 Add the trivet on top.
 Wrap several pitas in a large, thin kitchen towel, wrapping around several times and making sure all is covered.
 Carefully place on the trivet, making sure that none of the towel touches the liquid.

-Set Pressure to high, one minute.
+Set Pressure to steam, one minute.
 When the pot begins to make noises and some steam is starting to come up around the back of the lid, push the cancel button and remove the pita.
-The Instant Pot does not have to come up to full pressure.
 Remove towel and wrap in a dry towel to keep warm.
 Warning: some of the pita may be a little on the wet side so it’s a good idea to steam one or two extra.

-To assemble, lay out a square of foil, put a pita on top.
+To assemble Gyros, lay out a square of foil, put a pita on top.
 Spread a little Tzatziki down the center of a pita, add several slices of meat, top with more Tzatziki, slices of onion, tomato & lettuce.
 Wrap up with the foil and serve.

 - 1/2 a large cucumber, peeled and seeded